-Completing the Practice Exercises
+Completing the Exercises

-ONLY THE WORDS FOUND IN EACH EXERCISE must be brailled.
+ONLY BRAILLE THE WORDS FOUND IN EACH EXERCISE.
 The words have been carefully chosen to ensure that they can be correctly brailled according to the rules already learnt.
-A word already learnt may be brailled differently in a different context, for example, "like", "likes" and "liked".
+A word already learnt may be different in a different context, for example, "like", "likes" and "liked".

-- It is recommended that all Practice exercises be completed using a manual method, such as a Perkins Brailler, as this will encourage precision and concentration.
-Electronic or computerised 6-key entry, such as using a Mountbatten brailler or Perky Duck software, may be considered if a Perkins Brailler cannot be obtained. - Find a tutor to mark your exercises and provide additional reading material to aid your learning.
-While this Manual concentrates on learning how to write braille, practice in reading braille is also important. - Read each lesson carefully and then braille each exercise, following the layout described below. - Proofread each exercise carefully and correct ALL errors, even if this means redoing the whole exercise.
-This is important in developing accuracy and consolidating knowledge. - Submit completed exercises for marking regularly, to ensure prompt feedback on any errors before proceeding further. - Correct ALL errors found and resubmit the exercises for remarking. - Maintain a regular and consistent practice schedule, resolving to submit only faultless work.
+- Each exercise should be completed using a manual method, such as a Perkins Brailler, as this will encourage precision and concentration.
+Electronic or computerised 6-key entry, such as using a Mountbatten brailler or Perky Duck software, may be considered if a Perkins Brailler cannot be obtained. - NextSense offers an online course at uebonline.org which follows the same structure and exercises in this manual.
+This course may be used in conjunction with this manual and it is recommended that each exercise is also completed manually to consolidate the lessons learnt. - Keep a copy of this manual and add your own notes.
+This allows quick reference and revision of the rules. - Read the information for each lesson carefully and then braille the exercises, following the layout described below. - Proofread each exercise carefully and correct ALL errors, even if this means redoing the whole exercise.
+This is important in developing accuracy and consolidating knowledge.
+Aim for zero errors. - Regularly submit exercises for marking to a tutor skilled in braille to ensure prompt feedback on errors before proceeding further. - After marking, redo exercises with errors and resubmit.